akutschi/ansible-gitlab-runner/README.md

 The reason for this manual step is, that one machine can have several runner configurations.
 And on top of that, if there will be several machines deployed for different architectures things get quickly difficult.

-> For the moment I have no idea how to deploy this role to multiple machines, where the machines itself have several different runner configurations.

 # License